Parks and Natural Resources

 Recreational Opportunities and Community Centers: Enhance equitable access to safe and well-maintained recreational opportunities and community centers

-Work with the City of Eugene to preserve Santa Clara Schoolhouse on Community park property for use by Santa Clara residents.
+Work with the City to preserve Santa Clara Schoolhouse on community park property for use by Santa Clara residents.

-Promote the creation of a community center in Santa Clara.
+Promote the creation of a community center in Santa Clara including a multi-use swimming pool to provide recreation, social, and educational opportunities available to everyone.

 Make the Willamette River a vital, healthy and accessible part of the neighborhoods.